 But, again, it's already there whether you meditate or not.

 While you can't run from it, you can ignore it - but that's not a healthy option.
 The thoughts and emotions will end up manifesting in different ways:

 Moving your attention away is the critical part, and meditating helps you develop this skill.
 Through a consistent practice, you learn that none of the mental activity is permanent.
-Your mind will try to convince you it is, but you can see for yourself it isn't.
-You can learn to watch it pass the same as you watched it come - just like clouds in the sky.
+Your mind will try to convince you that it is - but, you can directly experience that it isn't.
+You can learn to observe it all as it comes into being, exists, and ceases.

 Or, as we're fond of saying, you can watch it all pass the same as you watched it all come - just like clouds moving across the sky.